Embedded Systems Development

 Refer to the Student Guide for more information.

-Much of your learning outside of class will take place in one or more of our electronics labs.
+Access to Electronics Lab may be permitted to support your learning.
 It is important, therefore, that these labs be well equipped and adequately maintained.
 To preserve their integrity, the following rules have been established to govern laboratory use.
+Students are also required to comply with all additional safety and access requirements, protocols, and rules that are communicated by faculty, staff, and campus signage.

 - Equipment is not to be removed from the lab to which it has been assigned.
 Concerns about the lack of equipment should be addressed to your instructor for that course.